Volodia91/Personal-Projects/README.md

 For this, I used the clustering method of K-means and DBSCAN.

 *   Influence of Bases (Drivers company working for Uber) in NYC.
-*   Data cleaning and selection.
+*   Map Visualization, Data cleaning and selection.
 *   K-Means clustering
 *   DBScan clustering